What is CSRD Reporting?

 CSRD reporting is the process of disclosing detailed information about a company’s environmental, social, and governance (ESG) impacts as required by the EU’s Corporate Sustainability Reporting Directive.

 Companies that meet the CSRD thresholds for size, financial metrics, or EU market presence should report under CSRD.
-This includes large EU companies, listed SMEs, and certain non-EU companies with significant EU operations.
+Since Omnibus I was approved in December 2025, the thresholds for CSRD reporting are now set at companies with more than 1000 employees and over €450M+ turnover.

 CSRD scoping is the process of determining whether your company falls within the scope of CSRD reporting requirements.
 It involves analyzing your company’s size, financial metrics, and EU market presence against the CSRD thresholds.
 This crucial step helps businesses understand their reporting obligations under the CSRD regulations.